sashkatap/Web_Parsing/README.md

 end
 ```

-The goal is take all 100 quotes from 10 pages of [the javascript site](https://quotes.toscrape.com/js/).
+The goal of the [qt_splash.py script](https://github.com/sashkatap/scraping/blob/main/quotes/quotes/spiders/qt_splash.py) is take all 100 quotes from 10 pages of [the javascript site](https://quotes.toscrape.com/js/).

-For that I wrote [the python script](https://github.com/sashkatap/scraping/blob/main/quotes/quotes/spiders/qt_splash.py)

-According to the instruction of Splash author, in [settings.py](https://github.com/sashkatap/scraping/blob/main/quotes/quotes/settings.py) add 1 - 4 points, and encoding utf-8.
+According to the instruction of Splash author, I added in [settings.py](https://github.com/sashkatap/scraping/blob/main/quotes/quotes/settings.py) : 1 - 4 points and encoding utf-8.

-> For correct working of the script, 1st run docker by the command above and 2nd run the script!
+> For correct working of the script, 1st run Docker by the command above and 2nd run the script!

 As a result I got [quotes.json](https://github.com/sashkatap/scraping/blob/main/quotes/quotes.json) file with 10 quotes from 1st page, and [all_quotes.json](https://github.com/sashkatap/scraping/blob/main/quotes/all_quotes.json) file with 100 quotes from all pages.